mudd-makerspace/mudd-makerspace.github.io/source/docs/policies.md

 * There is a water bottle to keep sponges wet for soldering.
 There are also sinks down the hall.
 * Be aware that some solder has lead.
 Don’t eat it.
 Use the smoke absorber to reduce fumes.
 * Don’t leave soldering irons on if they are not being used.
 Please coat the tips in solder when you are done to prevent them from oxidizing.
+* If you are going to use a significant number of a single component, fill out a project reimbursement request rather than emptying our common supplies.

 ### Main Table